Our Staff

 I’m so honored to be joining American Prairie in their ambitious efforts to protect the prairie ecosystem that I care so much about.
 The Missouri Breaks and its wildlife have long captured my heart and I look forward to sharing that passion with others.

-Anne’s responsibilities involve organizational tasks that create engaging, enriching events.
-She joined American Prairie in the spring of 2017, having most recently worked for One Montana, a small nonprofit dedicated to creating a vibrant Montana by connecting rural and urban communities.
-Anne gained event experience working in press operations for several international sporting events, as well as through MontanaPBS.
-Born and raised in East Helena, Montana, Anne earned a BA in English from the University of Saint Mary in Leavenworth, Kansas.
+Anne’s responsibilities involve organizational tasks to create engaging, enriching events.
+She gained event experience working in press operations for several international sporting events, as well as MontanaPBS before joining American Prairie in the spring of 2017.
+Anne was born and raised in East Helena, Montana, and earned a BA in English from the University of Saint Mary in Leavenworth, Kansas.

 She holds a BBA in International Business from the University of Oklahoma and a Juris Doctorate from Oklahoma City University.
 Prior to joining American Prairie, Beckie worked as an attorney in Lewistown, Montana.
 Beckie continues to serve as guardian ad litem in Central Montana to help protect the best interests of children.